cleanlab/multiannotator-benchmarks/active_learning_benchmarks/README.md

 # Benchmarking methods to select examples to relabel in active learning for data labeled by multiple annotators

-This repository benchmarks algorithms that compute an active learning score that quantifies how desirable and valuable it is to collect additional labels for examples in a dataset.
+This repository benchmarks algorithms to compute an active learning score that quantifies how valuable it is to collect additional labels for specific examples in a classification dataset.
+We consider settings with multiple data annotators such that each example can be labeled more than once, if needed to ensure high-quality consensus labels.

 This repository is only for intended for scientific purposes.
 To apply the CROWDLAB active learning algorithm to your own active learning loops with multiannotator data, you should instead use the implementation from the official [cleanlab](https://github.com/cleanlab/cleanlab) library.